India national football team at the Asian Games: Second gold: Indian football's greatest achievement

 (left to right) Goswami, Banerjee and Balaram, the Golden Trio of Indian football, won gold at the 1962 Asian Games.

 After Balaidas Chatterjee and T. Shome failed to give India a medal in the previous two outings, Syed Abdul Rahim was again given responsibility for the team in the 1962 Asiad.
 Since Rahim guided India to the first Asian Games gold medal and the semi–finals of the 1956 Olympics (India's best Olympics result to date), the team was expected to perform well.
 Rahim (who had cancer) had the best possible forward line of P. K. Banerjee, Chuni Goswami, Tulsidas Balaram, who became known as the "golden trio of Indian football".
-Rahim's squad also had the best defense line, which included Jarnail Singh, Arun Ghosh, Chandrashekar Menon and Tarlok Singh.
+Rahim's squad also had the best defense line, which included Jarnail Singh, Arun Ghosh, Chandrashekar Menon and Trilok Singh.

 The Indian team celebrates after defeating South Korea in the final of the 1962 Asiad at Senayan Main Stadium in Jakarta.

 He used the 3–2–5 formation in the first match against South Korea, who had won the 1960 AFC Asian Cup.
 South Korea dominated the match, defeating India 2–0.
 In the early minutes, Indian forward Goswami failed to convert several chances when Balaram passed him the ball at the goalmouth.
 Korea impressed the 95,000 spectators with better ball control, tactics and quick passes.
 Forward Chung Soon-choon volleyed the ball from a corner kick in the 30th minute for their first goal.
 In the second half, Korean inside–out Cha Tae-sung beat Indian goalkeeper Pradyut Barman for his team's second goal.
 In the second match, against Thailand, India had better gameplay and won 4–1.
 Center–back Jarnail Singh was injured in a head collision, however; he was stretchered off, needed several stitches, and India was one man down.
 (Note: Substitution was not then used in the Asian Games.)

 P. K. Banerjee scored a brace, and Chuni Goswami and Tulsidas Balaram scored one goal each; Thailand scored one goal.
 For the last group-stage match, India faced Japan.
 Although India won, their performance was less impressive than the previous match.
 During the first half, Japanese forward Saburō Kawabuchi and midfielder Shozo Tsugitani troubled defender Chandrasekhar Menon and goal-keeper Barman several times.
 India began attacking in the second half, but several chances were missed.
 Their first goal was in the 54th minute, when Ram Bahadur lobbed the ball in front of the goal to Banerjee, who put it in the net.
 Balaram scored India's second goal in the 71st minute, when confusion between Japanese goalkeeper Tsukasa Hosaka and his defenders placed the ball at Balaram's feet.